 How much do they want?

-Cybercriminals rarely send out global attacks with set amounts, instead, they prefer to customize the ransom based on how much they think you can pay.
+Cybercriminals rarely send out global attacks with set amounts, instead, they prefer to customise the ransom based on how much they think you can pay.
 Large corporations and hospitals are hit with very high demands, while small business demands are more modest.
 They may be criminals, but they’re smart people who know your financial limits.
 They’ll also consider how much similar businesses have paid and how quickly, then expect you to follow suit.

 Are your backups good?